Chart Color Schemes

 Bicton - Palmyra shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Bicton - Palmyra is notably higher than broader benchmarks.
-Among residents aged 15+, 40.2% hold university qualifications, compared to 27.9% in WA and 28.6% in the SA4 region.
-Bachelor degrees are most common at 27.5%, followed by postgraduate qualifications (8.0%) and graduate diplomas (4.7%).
-Vocational credentials are also prevalent, with 30.5% of residents aged 15+ holding such qualifications - advanced diplomas at 11.6% and certificates at 18.9%.
+Educational attainment in Bicton-Palmyra significantly surpasses broader benchmarks.
+As of the latest data, 40.2% of residents aged 15+ hold university qualifications compared to 27.9% in Western Australia and 28.6% in the SA4 region.
+This substantial educational advantage positions the area strongly for knowledge-based opportunities.
+Bachelor degrees lead at 27.5%, followed by postgraduate qualifications (8.0%) and graduate diplomas (4.7%).

 Frequently Asked Questions - Education